LEPOCO Annual Gathering with special guest, Reggie Harris.

-A 2021 winner of both the Spirit of Folk Award from Folk Alliance International and the W.E.B.
-Du Bois Legacy Award, Reggie is a charismatic community builder Reggie who was featured in 2020 on CNN’s Silence is Not An Option with Don Lemon and in the New York Times to discuss his familial connection as the descendant of slavery as a great-great-great grandson of confederate General Williams Carter Wickham and his slave Bibhanna Hewlett with his White cousins.
+Reggie is a charismatic community builder who was featured in 2020 on CNN’s Silence is Not An Option with Don Lemon and in the New York Times discussing his familial connection as the descendant of slavery with his White cousins.
+He is a great-great-great grandson of confederate General Williams Carter Wickham and his slave Bibhanna Hewlett.

-A teaching artist in the Kennedy Center’s CETA program (Changing Education Through the Arts) and a fellow for the prestigious Council of Independent College lecture program he also serves as Co-President and Director of Music Education for the Living Legacy Project, an advocacy group that sponsors Civil Rights pilgrimages throughout the South and online education seminars worldwide. http://www.uulivinglegacy.org
+A teaching artist in the Kennedy Center’s CETA program (Changing Education Through the Arts) and a fellow for the Council of Independent Colleges lecture program.
+He also serves as Co-President and Director of Music Education for the Living Legacy Project, an advocacy group that sponsors Civil Rights pilgrimages throughout the South and online education seminars worldwide.

-A featured artist in the “Americans Who Tell the Truth” Portrait Series by Maine artist Rob Shetterly https://www.americanswhotellthetruth.org/portraits/reggie-harris
+Reggie is a featured artist in the “Americans Who Tell the Truth” Portrait Series by Maine artist Rob Shetterly.